Samerhajj/Course-Summary/Lecture 8/Multicast.md

 ## IGMP
 - Internet Group Management Protocol: between router and hosts on a local area network
-	- Only one router per netowrk(designated)
+	- Only one router per network(designated)
 	 - spanning tree algorithm

 Message Types: